 Horror and escape room fans will love The Lockup, a creepy, prison-themed restaurant.
 The staff will lead you to a prison cell, where you’ll spend your dinner drinking cocktails from test tubes and eating eyeball-covered food.

-At some points during your meal, you might notice the lights go out.
+At a few points during your meal, you might notice the lights go out.
 Prepare yourself for a scare—the staff will dash around the restaurant, trying to frighten the “prisoners” in each cell.

 7. Vampire Cafe

-Don’t worry, japan’s Vampire Cafe doesn’t feature any sparkling vampires.
-This delightfully dreary cafe is filled with red, black, and bloodstained furniture that gives you a goth vibe.
-You’ll sit behind a velvet curtain, as you wait for your vampire host to take your order.
+Japan’s Vampire Cafe doesn’t feature any vampires of the sparkling variety.
+This delightfully dreary cafe is filled with red, black, and bloodstained furniture that gives off a perfectly gothy vibe.
+You’ll sit behind a velvet curtain as you wait for your vampire host to take your order.